valtix-security/risk-report/README.md

 VPC Flow logs provide the IP Addresses and Port numbers of the traffic that reach the VPC.
 To match those details with the applications (Load Balancers, EC2 Instances) Valtix needs to get an inventory of your cloud.
 Inventory collection also helps to show the dynamism of your cloud infrastructure like how instances, load balancers and other resourced are getting created/destroyed.
 To enable inventory support, Valtix controller needs a cross-account IAM role that it can assume and collect the data, enable cloudtrail on your account and setup a CloudWatch Event Rule to send events to the event bus in another AWS account (Valtix AWS Account)

 ## Create Cross-Account IAM Role
-1. Create a new IAM Role with trusted entity as **Another AWS Account**, Account ID as **425355469185** and add an external id as **ValtixCloudController**.
+1. Create a new IAM Role with trusted entity as **Another AWS Account**, Account ID as **valtix-account-number** and add an external id as **ValtixCloudController**.
 (External ID can be anything that you wish to use)

     ![Role1](screenshots/role-00.png "Create new role with trusted party as another aws account")